RandyGaul/randygaul.github.io/_posts/2022-09-18-Game-Math-101-Writing-your-Own-2D-Math-in-CPP.markdown

 ### Advanced Collision Detection

 More advanced collision detection routines are out of scope for this article.
 Things like Capsule and Polygon collisions require quite lot of complicated mathematics and code.
 That's all for another time and another blog post!
 For now you can find a full implementation of correctly implemented and efficient 2D collisions routines at [cute_c2.h](https://github.com/RandyGaul/cute_framework/blob/master/libraries/cute/cute_c2.h), a small single-file C library.
 It covers circles, capsules, polygons, aabbs, rays, convex hull, shape expansion, closest point pairs, and time of impact (swept) collision detection.

-For more further readings I highly suggest Dirk Gregorius's GDC talks on the Separating Axis Thereom.
-Another good resource is Christer Ericson's orange book Real-Time Collision Detection, although it often does not cover the mathematics for generating contact manifold information, is of top quality when it comes to learning 3D mathematics and how to understand the geometry involved in collision detection.

 ## Numeric and Geometric Robustness